NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 2 - Neural Network Training.md

 ## Additional Layers
 Convolutional Layer: Are good for reading regions of an image or area of data.
 They can help neural networks train faster too.

-## Backpropagation
+## Backwards Propagation
-Sympy can help help programical solve derivatives
+`Sympy` can help help programmatically solve derivatives

 Back Prop is the computation of change in J change backwards, via a derivative.
 The derivation that back prop provides allows for HUGE performance in finding how alpha changes the learning rate.
 Reduces computational steps needed.

+Forward Propagation is N * P
+backwards Propagation is just N + P